google/earthengine-community/tutorials/landsat-etm-to-oli-harmonization/index.md

 _Figure 2.
 Spectral response time series chart for a single pixel with representation from Landsat TM, ETM+, and OLI.
-TM and ETM+ images are harmonized to OLI by a linear transformation.
+TM and ETM+ images are harmonized to OLI by linear transformation.
 Images are from July through August and are filtered for high quality._

 #### Make a times series chart displaying annual median